Get In Touch

 In most cases, turbulent air flow is sufficient to meet the standard.
 However, in special cases, you may need unidirectional or laminar flow, where air moves in a single direction at a consistent speed.

-This ensures that particles are swept away from critical areas and towards the air returns, without creating turbulence that might push particles back up into the air.
+Unidirectional airflow sweeps particles away from critical areas towards air returns in the lower walls or floor, preventing turbulence that may push particles back into the air.

-The combination of high efficiency filtration and carefully designed airflow patterns minimizes the risk of contamination for sensitive processes.
+The combination of HEPA filtration and carefully designed airflow patterns minimizes the overall risk of contamination in sensitive areas.

-ISO Class 7 cleanrooms are used in many industries.
-They are important both for making safe products and for meeting regulations.
+These cleanrooms are used in many sectors and are important for both making safe products and meeting regulations.

-For example, in making medicines, they stop contamination during important steps like filling products.
-These cleanrooms also serve in making sterile drugs, building parts for spacecraft, and preparing food cleanly.
+For example, in making medicines, they stop contamination during important steps like product filling.
+These cleanrooms also serve in the production of sterile drugs, the construction of spacecraft parts, and the preparation of food.

 Other industries that commonly use these cleanrooms include: